When Was Your 302 Mental Health Commitment?

 It now remains to be seen the extent to which wrinkles will develop in the law governing this limitation, which will be the subject of a future article.

-If you have questions about the consequences of your involuntary mental health commitment, call our office at 717 657 7770 for a free consultation.
+If you have questions about the consequences of your involuntary mental health commitment, call our office at 717 657 7770 to ask about a free consultation.